sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 Thus, god is an extra variable to a function that works fine without extra variable. (about this later)

-###### Why souls don't exist:
+## Why souls don't exist:

-1. I have seen code of "deep learning" and "human-like" neural networks, THUS I think there is no magic soup in the brain.
+#### `1.` I have seen code of "deep learning" and "human-like" neural networks, THUS I think there is no "magic soup" in the brain.

 <details><pre>
     "Human-like" neural network works like this: